bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 ```

 - If / when a Goal is approved and SMEs agree to "staff" the Goal, add them to the **Staffing SMEs** list.
-- If / when a Goal becomes "active" and a Working Group is formed, fill in the **Working Group Link** with the Working Group thread on the Bevy Discord.
+- If / when a Goal becomes "approved" and a Working Group is formed, fill in the **Working Group Link** with the Working Group thread on the Bevy Discord.
 - If / when design documents are authored by the Working Group, link to them in the **Design Documents**.